SAP-samples/teched2022-DA181/exercises/Steps_SAP_WEBIDE/README.md

     ![import zip file](./screenshots/importZip.png)

-- Use the Browse button to search for your local file "TECHED_2022.zip", click on "Open" and confirm with "OK"
+- Use the Browse button to search for your local file "TECHED_2022.zip" (you can download it from the "resources" section), click on "Open" and confirm with "OK"

     ![import dialog zip file](./screenshots/importDialogZip.png)